codingfriend1/meanbase/readme.md

 _NOTE: Parts of the theme are still in development such as cropping and editing images, but for now you can edit locally and then upload._

-##MIT LICENSE
+## MIT LICENSE

-Copyright 2013-2015 Jon Paul Miles codingfriend1@gmail.com
+Copyright 2013-2017 Jon Paul Miles codingfriend1@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: